crf8472/libarcstk/BUILD.md

   (e.g. /usr/local/include).
 - the pkg-config configuration file libarcs.pc

-On \*nix environments, as you guessed, the default install prefix is ``/usr/local`` but you can change this by calling cmake with the ``-DCMAKE_INSTALL_PREFIX=/path/to/install/dir`` switch.
+You can change the install prefix by calling cmake with the ``-DCMAKE_INSTALL_PREFIX=/path/to/install/dir`` switch.

 ### Contributors

-You want to debug into the libarcs code, which may be helpful when working on the code.
-You need to build libarcs with debugging symbols and without aggressive optimization:
+You want to debug into the libarcs code, hence you need to build libarcs with debugging symbols and without aggressive optimization:

 	$ cmake -DCMAKE_BUILD_TYPE=Debug ..
 	$ cmake --build .
-	$ sudo make install

 For also building and running the tests, just use the corresponding switch:

 	$ cmake -DCMAKE_BUILD_TYPE=Debug -DWITH_TESTS=ON ..
 	$ cmake --build .
 	$ ctest

-	$ sudo make install
+This will take significantly longer than building without tests.

 Note that ``-DWITH_TESTS=ON`` will try to git-clone the testing framework Catch2 within your directory ``build`` and fail if this does not work.